brand_logo

 Never too late!

-There are several options that students may consider if they miss the UCAS deadline.
-If you have missed the main application deadline for UCAS, you can still continue applying for many courses.
+There are several options that students may consider if they miss the UCAS late deadline.
+If you have missed the main application deadline for UCAS, you can continue applying for many courses.
 There is a chance your application might be considered during the clearing process.
 If you have missed the January UCAS deadline, you are still allowed to apply.
 This is when your application can be placed in the clearing pool.
-This gives them another opportunity to students to secure their university placement.
+This gives another opportunity to students to secure their university placement.
 Some universities even consider a late UCAS application; students must go and check the official websites of the universities they are targeting.
-While the students may have missed the UCAS deadline, they may still apply for universities through UCAS clearing or UCAS late applications.
+While the students may have missed the UCAS late deadline, they may still apply for universities through UCAS clearing or a late UCAS application.

 Reasons for a Late UCAS Application